 Learners can enter the course at any of the four stages depending upon their level of readiness or ability.
-Providers will determine the entry point for learner's level of readiness.
+Providers will determine the entry point for learners based on each learner's level of readiness.

 All learners have a right to an education that meets their needs through full participation and engagement with learning.
 Providers enhance the quality of all students' learning through responsive and planned learning programs that optimise achievement using inclusive practices.